ashishbagade007/developer-assessment/README.md

 You are required to make changes to **both** the front end and back end.

-**The back end functionality requires the following to be added:**
+**The back end functionality enhanced with the following:**

-You are asked to refactor the back end code in this solution.
-This code is in the Backend folder.
-You are free to make changes as and where you see fit.
-Think about how you might structure the solution, add appropriate tests using a framework of your choice, and leave the solution in a more maintainable and more easily understood state than it was originally.
+Refactored the back end code in the solution to have new service layer and made it injectable.
+Added appropriate unit tests using a microsoft and Mock testing framework and solution is a more maintainable one.

-**The front end functionality requires the following to be added:**
+**The front end functionality of React app is changed with the following :**

 1. The ability to surface any errors from the backend API in the UI
 2. The ability to mark an item in the to-do list as complete
-3. Add unit tests to cover the new functionality using a framework of your choice
+3. Added unit tests to cover the new functionality using a framework of your choice

-Remember that maintainability and clarity is key in your solution.
-You are welcome to use comments in the code to outline any assumptions you might make and/or outline your thinking at various points.
-Once completed please push the completed solution to your own repo and send us the link.
 <br/><br/>
-We look forward to seeing your submission and have fun!